Why Should You Care? PSD2 Explained

-Since the revised ) was proposed by the European Commission back in 2013 it has already created widespread of disruption in the European payment market.
-New payment processors are popping up almost daily, and the big banks are clearly moving to secure their positions before the directive comes fully into force in September 2019.
+Ever since the European Commission proposed the revised PSD2 in 2013, there has been widespread disruption in the European payment market.
+New payment processors are popping up almost daily, and the big banks are moving fast to secure their positions.
+Will PSD2 be good?
+Why should you care?
+Here are some thoughts before the directive hits in September 2019.

-You probably don’t run your own bank, or think that you would have any interest in using security mechanisms evaluated based on the requirements in the PSD2.
-But even if you don’t process payments yourself there are some good reasons for taking the PSD2 into account!
-As long as you’re selling a service or a product, and either you or the buyer is in a EU country, the PSD2 will have an impact on your business.
+You probably don’t run your own bank or have any interest in using the security mechanisms required in the new PSD2.
+But even if you don’t process payments yourself, there are good reasons for taking PSD2 into account: if you are selling a service or product, and either you or the buyer is in an EU country, PSD2 will impact your business.

-You’re surely aware of one of the key benefits of the PSD2: it will enable end users to initiate online payments directly from their bank account, without going by a credit card.
-This offers the possibility of significantly reducing costs, but there is one major challenge: What happens when there is fraud, and the payer requests a chargeback?
+One of the key benefits of the PSD2 is how it will enable end-users to initiate online payments directly from their bank account without using a credit card.
+This can reduce operational costs, but there is still one major challenge: what happens when there is fraud, and the payer requests a chargeback?

-The PSD2 strengthens the rights of the consumer considerably.
-To quote the : «PSD2 provides a legislative basis for an unconditional refund right in case of a SEPA direct debit during an 8 week period from the date the funds are debited from the account.
+“PSD2 provides a legislative basis for an unconditional refund right in case of a SEPA direct debit during an 8 week period from the date the funds are debited from the account.
 The right to a refund after the payee has initiated the payment still allows the payer to remain in control of his payment.
-In such cases, payers can request a refund even in the case of a disputed payment transaction.» Remember, this applies if either payer or payee is in the EU.
+In such cases, payers can request a refund even in the case of a disputed payment transaction.”

-The , provided either as a service or through the SDK, makes it possible for you as a merchant to prove what happened during the sale.
-It will help you protect yourself from these two common fraud cases:
+Provided either as a service or through the SDK, Okay makes it possible for you as a merchant to prove what happened during the sale, ultimately offering protection from these two common fraud cases:

-- Where the user claims «I didn’t order that», and starts a chargeback
+- When the user claims they didn’t order something and started a chargeback

-- Where an existing user is tricked into verifying an order, through malware or social engineering
+- Where an existing user was tricked into verifying an order, through malware or social engineering

-The first case happens all the time.
-The Okay mechanism gives you the possibility to show that it wasn’t some kind of bug or mistake on your part, and that the order was really placed as you have it documented.
+The first case happens often, but Okay gives you the possibility to show that it wasn’t some bug or mistake on your end, and that the order was placed as you have documented it.

-The Okay solution was initially created for banks and payment processors, in order to let them do .
-It does not protect against a stolen identity and payment details being used for an order, but then this is the responsibility of the account service provider.
-But it will help protect you as a merchant against common types of fraud.
-As the PSD2 enters into force, securing transactions will become even more important.
-We in .
+Initially, the Okay solution was created for banks and payment processors.
+It does not protect against a stolen identity and payment details used for an order, but that is because it is the account service provider’s responsibility.
+It will, however, help protect you as a merchant against common types of fraud.
+And as the PSD2 continues to gain speed, securing transactions will become more important than ever before.